awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/flutter.md

 ```

 Current login user's attributes will be cached in disk, so the next time app launch you don't need to set all user's
-attribute again, of course you can use the same api `analytics.setUserAttributes()` to update the current user's
+attribute again, of course you can use the same API `analytics.setUserAttributes()` to update the current user's
 attribute when it changes.

 #### Record event with items